Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure Amazon CloudWatch Logs on the elastic network interface of each task.
 - [x] Configure VPC Flow Logs on the elastic network interface of each task.
-- [x] Specify the awsvpc network mode in the task definition.
+- [x] Specify the `awsvpc` network mode in the task definition.
-- [ ] Specify the bridge network mode in the task definition.
+- [ ] Specify the `bridge` network mode in the task definition.
-- [ ] Specify the host network mode in the task definition.
+- [ ] Specify the `host` network mode in the task definition.

 ### A company has a mobile app that uses Amazon S3 to store images The images are popular for a week, and then the number of access requests decreases over time The images must be highly available and must be immediately accessible upon request A SysOps administrator must reduce S3 storage costs for the company.
 Which solution will meet these requirements MOST cost-effectively?

 - [ ] Create an S3 Lifecycle policy to transition the images to S3 Glacier after 7 days.
 - [ ] Create an S3 Lifecycle policy to transition the images to S3 One Zone-Infrequent Access (S3 One Zone-IA) after 7 days.
 - [ ] Create an S3 Lifecycle policy to transition the images to S3 Standard after 7 days.
-- [x] Create an S3 Lifecycle policy to transition the images to S3 Standard after 7 days.
+- [x] Create an S3 Lifecycle policy to transition the images to S3 Standard-Infrequent Access (S3 Standard-IA) after 7 days.

 ### A SysOps administrator is unable to authenticate an AWS CLI call to an AWS service.
 Which of the following is the cause of this issue?